C-and-CUDA-programming-for-ML/2_neural_networks_cpp/README.md

-## HPC exercise training a neural network on the MNIST data-set.
+## Exercise: Training a neural network on the MNIST data-set.
 - The exercise explores training a neural network using [the torch c++ api](https://pytorch.org/cppdocs/).

 ![where_is_waldo](.figures/mnist.png)